tafodinho/connect-me/README.md

 # ConnectMe

-Connect me is a social media app with features similar to that of the original facebook it has functionalities such as
+Connect me is a social media app with features similar to that of the original Facebook.
+It has functionalities such as:
 * Upload posts
 * View friends
 * Send friend request